Coffee more than a caffeine buzz in shops across region

 53 per cent of coffee is made in a drip brewer machine.

 25 per cent of coffee was prepared in single-cup machines, which are growingin popularity.

-It's tattooed on the Kitchener photographer's leg: an all-seeing eye hovers overa life-size cup and the words "Liquid God."
-"I don't remember the last day I went without a cup of coffee."
+Ian Wood loads his coffee roaster with raw green coffee beans under the range

 He's not alone.
 Two-thirds of adult Canadians say they've drank a cup ofcoffee over the preceding day; on average we sip 3.2 cups daily.
 Canadiansrank ninth in the word in annual coffee consumption in 2006, according toworldmapper.org.
-We consume 6.1 kilograms of coffee each, compared to 4.1 Raw green coffee beans tumble as they roast in a portable roaster in Ian Wood'sCambridge home. kilograms in the U.S. Finland residents are tops worldwide, at 12 kilograms ayear.
+We consume 6.1 kilograms of coffee each, compared to 4.1

-And if the growing number of coffee shops around the Waterloo-Wellington area are any indication — there's well over 100 across the district — it's blackgold here, too.
+area are any indication — there's well over 100 across the district — it's blackgold here, too.

 Local coffee aficionados like Schwab are becoming more educated aboutcoffee — really good, fresh coffee.
 Where were the beans grown?
 How was itprepared?
 How was it served?
 Just like picking a good wine for dinner orsampling locally brewed craft beer.

-"I do feel very welcome.
-I can sit drink a cup of coffee with my friends.
-It doesfeel a bit like my second living room."
 A teacher at Conestoga College stirred Schwab's interest in coffee sevenyears ago, with talk of home roasting and grinding of beans, then carefulbrewing.
 Then Schwab dropped by Pyrus on Charles Street one night yearsago, where he learned a bit about how to systematically taste and savourcoffee, identifying where it grew and how it was roasted.

 He's far from an expert at 27.
 "I'm just wide-eyed and fascinated by coffee," theKitchener photographer says.
 Ian Wood's just-roasted beans turn into a dark shot of espresso.

 There's more to your morning cup of coffee than a warm feeling and maybe acaffeine buzz.

 In your hand is your tiny part of a massive, globe-girdling agricultural andindustrial economy, says Stuart McCook, a history professor at the Universityof Guelph.

 "Why are we drinking something from beans from a plant that originated inEthiopia?
 As consumers we are participating in an environmental relationshipthat spans the world.
 It is never just a simple cup of coffee."
-Ian Wood gets ready to tamp freshly roasted and ground coffee beans in his Coffee emerged as a popular drink in the Middle East in the 14th century.

-Cambridge home.
-It's a blend of 25 per cent Ethiopian beans and 75 per centGuatemalan beans.
 Coffee houses became secular meeting places in Islamic countries, wherealcohol wasn't permitted.
 Coffee spread north into Christian Europe in the 17thcentury, where the alcohol-free stimulant was embraced, McCook said.

 Coffee houses became "a place neither controlled by the church and statewhere people could get together and talk," which religious and political leadersfeared, he said.

 King Charles II of England tried to ban London's coffee shops in 1676.
 Theedict roiled the city and nearly lead to overthrow of the monarchy.
 Charlesbacked down two days before his proclamation was to take effect.
-By 1700,there were more than 2,000 coffee shops, says Mark Pendergrast in The spent pucks of coffee grounds are discarded from the coffee maker at Ian Coffee followed Europeans as they travelled around the world, McCook said.
+By 1700,there were more than 2,000 coffee shops, says Mark Pendergrast in

+Coffee followed Europeans as they travelled around the world, McCook said.
 Since it was easy to roast coffee beans, the "social ritual" of serving coffee athome became more popular in North America than drinking out.

+By the early 20th century, coffee became big business around the globe.
 Preparation of beans moved out of the home to easy-open cans on storeshelves.
 Convenience trumped craft.

 But starting in the 1980s, coffee became part of the simmering backlash tohighly processed, corporate food.
 Specialty coffee shops popped up, wherestaff told the story of the beans in the bags.
 Not just pointing to the cream andsugar on the counter.
 Ian Wood pulls a fresh shot of espresso from his coffee machine inside hisCambridge home.

 Local food blogger Andrew Coppolino was pleasantly surprised when hecounted all the coffee shops in Kitchener and Waterloo a few years ago.

 There was something like 20 coffee shops in downtown Kitchener alone, saidthe creator of waterlooregioneats.com.